 This permanent transfer of sovereign powers [though private law], in part, is not confined to fiscal powers [or financial concerns only].
 Core acts of sovereignty, such as warfare and its logistics, have been outsourced to private companies.
 The case of Halliburton and its subcontractors in the U.S. in the Iraq war is but one prominent example.
 (Andreas Rahmatian, "Indirect Sovereignty through Property Rights," Notre Dame Journal of International & Comparative Law, vol. 7, issue 2, article 4, May 3, 2017, p.
 88)

 Private prisons is another beyond merely commercial rights.
 (Ibid., p.
 84) The point is, ". . . matters traditionally reserved [exclusively] to . . . public law can be regulated . . . [or achieved though] private law. . . ."
-(Ibid.) ". . . property rights are enforceable against the whole world, erga omnes [that is, they are not to be violated]; everyone [in the whole world] is bound to observe these rights."
+(Ibid.) ". . .
+Property rights are [now so powerful that they are] enforceable against the whole world, erga omnes [that is, they are not to be violated]; everyone [in the whole world] is bound to observe these rights."
 (Ibid., p.
-59) They are acquired rights, legally vested, established and international binding, mostly because "private international law" enables an international legal right to be transferred.
-In our case, it was accomplished through three different English law legal modes.
+59) They are acquired rights, legally vested, established and internationally binding, mostly because "private international law" can transfer an international legal right.
+In our case, it was accomplished through three different English law legal modes and five international methods.

 In summary, three domestic transfer methods were achieved by "private international law," and five international modes were governed by "public international law."
 Both domestic and international law were involved.
 All eight legally binding acquisition modes moved all the regal ownership rights from the Royal and Imperial House of Hohenzollern to our family.
 The fulfillment of these binding laws made us the rightful holders of all the public titles and regal rights of the Principality of Halberstadt, which are still, and will continue to be, an intact legal and lawful sovereign entity in international law.
 These binding laws and rights made us a rightful and lawful "royal princely house." ". . .
 It is this [kind of binding authority and laws] which gives the receiver . . . regal [that is, kingly or princely] right[s]" -- not as a reigning entity, but owning the lawful sovereign right to rule the land as proprietors.
 (Johann Wolfgang Textor, Synopsis of the Law of Nations, , vol. 2, John Pawley Bate, trans., chapter 9, no. 19, 1916)